dotnet/pinvoke/CONTRIBUTING.md

 ### Important notices when developing with Visual Studio

-Consider using Visual Studio Code or Visual Studio's Open Folder feature instead of opening the PInvoke.sln in Visual Studio 2017.
+Consider using Visual Studio Code or Visual Studio's Open Folder feature instead of opening the PInvoke.sln in Visual Studio 2019.
 In exchange for fewer features, you'll have a more responsive UI.

-Use Visual Studio 2017 Update 3 (15.3) or later to get several important fixes.

 If you proceed to open the solution in Visual Studio, the following workarounds are necessary: